-Canon 1D X versus Canon 1D Mark IV
+Canon 1D X vs 1D Mark IV

 The Canon EOS-1D X and the Canon EOS-1D Mark IV are two professional cameras that were officially introduced, respectively, in October 2011 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-H (1D Mark IV) sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 1D Mark IV provides 16 MP.
+The 1DX has a resolution of 17.9 megapixels, whereas the 1D Mark IV provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark IV is notably smaller (8 percent) than the Canon 1D X. Moreover, the 1D Mark IV is markedly lighter (21 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.